truj/midica/build_helper/README.md

 The command looks like this:

-`jar -cvfm /path/to/midica.jar /repository/path/build_helper/manifest -C /path/to/midica/classes org`
+`jar -cvfm /path/to/midica.jar /repository/path/build_helper/manifest -C /path/to/midica/classes org -C /path/to/midica/classes com`